 Minimize text and avoid long runs of text-only slides.
 Break things up.
 Throw in some pictures for visual variety; add a video clip; use a prop; occasionally turn the screen black and – heaven forbid – just speak to the audience.

-There are many ways in which to create an engaging presentation so that, when you do show important text, your audience will actually want to read it.
+There are many ways in which to create an engaging presentation so that, when you show important text, your audience will want to read it.

 I guess, they are afraid of either missing out important points or they just rely on the text because they don’t know their content by heart.
 They also want to transmit their knowledge and they believe that an image of the rain forest doesn’t transmit the same information as the 5 statistical facts they offer in bullet-point form about wood producion in South America.